 To complete a review that has substantial data, it will take time and patience.
-One you break up the areas and goals for the analysis, you can begin the fact find and start collating specific data such as:
+Once you break up the areas and goals for the analysis, you can begin the fact find and start collating specific data such as:

 - Renter profiles (occupation, age, families, singles etc.)

-- Average vacant rate for your area
+- The average vacant rate for your area

 - Freestanding houses vs apartments

 - Rent averages specific to types of home

 - New vs established homes in your area